Your Ultimate Guide to the Six Levels of Unicorn Teams and How it Takes Your Startup Team From Good to Great

 1. Psychological Safety

-If there is a high sense of psychological safety team members feel secure around each other and are comfortable taking risks and be vulnerable.
-Team members are willing to make mistakes, speak up, and share different opinions without fear of repercussions.
+High psychological safety means team members feel secure are willing to make mistakes, speak up, and share different opinions without fear of repercussions.

-When a team has a high sense of psychological safety, they know that they can trust each other.
+When a team has a high sense of psychological safety, they know they can trust each other.
 This creates a deeper sense of connection among team members.

-👉 To learn more about psychological safety and to begin your startup's journey to high-performance and thriving team culture, check out my article, High-Performing Teams Need Psychological Safety: Here's How You Can Create it on Your Startup Team
+👉 To learn more about psychological safety and to begin your startup's journey to high-performance and thriving team culture, check out my article, High-Performing Teams Need Psychological Safety: Here's How You Can Create it on Your Startup Team.

 2. Empowerment